Raised Access Flooring Enhances Mass Timber Flexibility and Sustainability

 That choice left no room for traditional ductwork or overhead cabling.
 The challenge: how to integrate HVAC, electrical, and data systems without disrupting the open aesthetic or adding a heavy concrete topping slab.

-Tate’s raised access flooring system provided the perfect answer.
+Tate’s raised access flooring solution provided the perfect answer.
 By creating a modular underfloor plenum, the team was able to route air distribution, power, and technology infrastructure beneath the floor rather than above the ceiling.
+This plenum also hid the sprinkler pipe system in the raised access floor, which is less common but worked well for this mass timber project.

 This approach preserved the clean, exposed timber aesthetic while enabling a high-performance building environment.
 The system also supported underfloor air distribution (UFAD), improving indoor air quality and reducing energy use.